 The keystroke combination of

-We encourage the use of images and screenshots to help illuminate many of the points that may be brought up in a What-Is topic.
+We encourage using images and screenshots to help illuminate many of the points that may be brought up in a What-Is topic.
 Images should have a maximum width of 730 pixels.
-You may create the image yourself or use an image that is clearly licensed for reuse under a license such as Creative Commons, for instance.
+You may create the image yourself or use an image that is licensed for reuse under a license such as Creative Commons, for instance.